-The Harbour Master Humber, his designated deputy or his assistants.
+The Harbour Master Humber, his designated deputy or persons with delegated Powers of Harbour Master.

 The Harbour Master Humber may make the decision to initiate the plan after an escalation of a relatively minor incident at the request of the Master of the vessel and in consultation with other emergency services, including HM Coastguard.